agrzeslak/ophidian/README.md

 # Ophidian

-A Python lexer, parser and interpreter (_eventually!_), written as a hobby project for educational purposes.
+A Python lexer and parser, written as a hobby project for educational purposes.

 User-friendly errors courtesy of [`miette`](https://crates.io/crates/miette).